What Happened On This Day – May 8

-Several other countries, such as Cuba, Afghanistan, Bulgaria, Ethiopia, Eastern Germany, Hungary, Poland, and Vietnam joined the boycott.
+Several other countries, such as Cuba, Afghanistan, Bulgaria, Ethiopia, East Germany, Hungary, Poland, and Vietnam joined the boycott.
 4 years earlier, the United States had not sent any athletes to the Summer Olympics in Moscow.

 1978 Reinhold Messner and Peter Habeler climb Mount Everest without oxygen supply

 Prior to the Italian and Austrian mountaineers' ascent, it was thought to be impossible to conquer the world's highest mountain without supplemental oxygen.

 1970 The Beatles release the album Let It Be

 The recording was the last studio album ever released by the legendary English rock band.